PeterJudgeZA/conference_api/README.md

 web/talks/{talk-id}/schedule | GET | n/a | n/a| logic/talk/list_talk_schedule.p:get_schedule

 ### Speakers
-These URI's are handled by the `Conference.SI.SpeakersWebHandler' mapped in `openedge.properties`
+These URI's are handled by the `Conference.SI.SpeakersWebHandler` mapped in `openedge.properties`
     handler<n>=Conference.SI.SpeakersWebHandler: <uri>
 where
     <n> is a sequential, contiguous integer value